simesy/drupalcaas-deprecated/README.md

 ### IA Cleanliness

-There are a few factors that have a huge impact on database and IA cleanliness.
-This impacts the database tables, twig naming, tokens, filters, indexed fields, and API endpoints.
+There are a few factors that have a huge impact on the site's IA.
+These strategies impact the database tables, twig naming, tokens, filters, indexed fields, and API endpoints.
+Through experience we feel like we have the balance right.

 We have a `content` field through which you can attached components.
 If you create a new node bundle just add this field and select which components are allowed (and